 Validation overview

 There are two applications where you can validate a domain: Domain Validation Manager (DOM) and Property Manager (PM).
-You can choose which of them better suits your needs.
+You can choose the one that best suits your needs.

 Validation in Property Manager